 Born in 1932, a man of few words, determined and attentive observer.
 Solid values and precise ideas in his mind.
 Tireless worker, he continues today to take care of all his vineyards personally, from the pruning to the harvest.
 Observes carefully the signals that Nature gives him and with the special sensibility developed during the over fifty years of harvests, he interprets them and he accompanies his vines and grapes becoming into wine with out ever interfering.
 Attentive custodian of his terroir, he protected his soils and his wines from chemicals and he based all his empirical work on the respect of traditions and on the authentic and genuine expression of his wines.

 Ours is a family run business and all that really counts is in our history, deeply rooted to our land and it is handed down from generation to generation.
 Still farmers deep inside: while everything changes, grows, evolves with time, our way of taking on the work and the life has remained the same.
-Today, under the proud gaze of Emidio and Rosa, the main guarantors of of this tradition are Sofia and Daniela, together with the young granddaughters Chiara and Elisa.
+Today, under the proud gaze of Emidio and Rosa, the main guarantors of this tradition are Sofia and Daniela, together with the young granddaughters Chiara and Elisa.
 Sofia is the guardian of the oenological knowledge, she follows all the aspects related to the production and the quality, while Daniela follows in first person the administration and financial aspects of the winery.
-Chiara, Daniela’s daughter follows the export markets and Elisa, soon to be eighteen, is starting to support and help the winery world.
+Chiara, Daniela’s daughter, follows the export markets and Elisa, who has just turned eighteen, is starting to support and help the winery world.

 As every matriarch worthy of its name, she is definitely the one that keeps the family together.
 She has supported Emidio from the very beginning and worked relentlessly next to him their whole life.
 She is definitely known for her decanting skill and for having been in charge of that precise and meticulous task of checking each bottle before release.
 Today, still cooks her best recipes for the whole family every day, feeding at least 12 people and counting...